 On this page you will find various resources to assist rural and remote allied health professionals.
-If you are the author of any relevant resources and would like to have your work published on this page, please contact the SARRAH office.
+If you would like to have your work published on this page, please contact the SARRAH office.

 Allied health treatment cycle

 From 1 October 2019, referrals for DVA clients to allied health services will be valid for up to 12 sessions or a year, whichever ends first.

 This new 'treatment cycle' is being introduced to promote quality clinical care for veterans so they have the best possible prospects for living a healthy life.
 The treatment cycle places the client at the centre of care and the general practitioner (GP) as the care coordinator.
 It provides a framework for better coordination and communication between GPs, allied health providers and clients.
 These arrangements ensure health care and allied health treatment is the most appropriate for the client's needs.